 - Sacramento County Superior Court Judge Gerrit W. Wood condoned corruption and misconduct in trust administration case, says daughter of decedent and elder abuse victim

 - California Second District Court of Appeal reverses Los Angeles County Superior Court Judge Robert M. Letteau in Conservatorship of Feist case

 - California appellate attorney Evan D. Marshall on California probate judges’ failure to protect elder abuse victims

-- Los Angeles Police Department Detective Jeff Redman on Judge R. Gary Klausner’s failure to protect elder abuse victims
+- Jeff Redman, Los Angeles Police Department detective, on Judge R. Gary Klausner’s failure to protect elder abuse victims

 - Son of elder abuse victims on Los Angeles County Superior Court Judge Richard A. Adler’s (Van Nuys Courthouse East, Department Y) failure to protect both victims

-- Los Angeles Police Department Captain Glenn R. Ackerman on California probate judges’ failure to protect his abused, 82-year-old mother
+- Retired Los Angeles Police Department captain Glenn R. Ackerman on California probate judges’ failure to protect his abused, 82-year-old mother

 - Mary Artino, MSW, on California probate judges’ failure to protect dependent adults